Key Takeaways

 - Animal-derived products (gelatine, collagen, certain medicines)

+APHA issues import licences for high-risk products.
 Post-Brexit, all animal products from the EU now require health certificates and entry through Border Control Posts.

-Specific food products may require import licences:
+Food products subject to restriction may also require import licences:

 - Products of animal origin from high-risk countries